-Special is available from opening day of the 2012-13 season through Dec.
-23, 2012 for the incredible low rate of just $25 (that's a $40 savings off purchasing each item seperately).
+The above special package is available from opening day of the 2013-14 season through Dec.
+20, 2013 for the incredible low rate of just $25 (that's a $40 savings off purchasing each item seperately).
 We want you to get hooked on skiing and snowboarding.
-But you have to start to get hooked.
-So take advantage of this early season 1st-Timers Learn-to-Ski or Snowboard package.
+But you have to start somewhere.
+So start where it's FUN!
+Take advantage of this early season 1st-Timers Learn-to-Ski or Snowboard package.
 For $25 you get everything that is included in our $75 1st-Timers Lift, Lesson & Rental package.

 |1st Time Lift, Lesson and Rental Ski or Snowboard Package for ages 4+ years||$75|

 $75 - 1st Timers Lift, Lesson and Rental Package is a one-day package which includes a beginner area only LIFT PASS, special

 1st-Timers group SKI LESSON, and RENTAL SKIS or SNOWBOARD equipment designed to make turning, stopping and learning to Ski or Snowboard easier and more FUN!
 1st-Timer lift ticket provides access to the Paddy Wagon beginner lift and all 4 of our Learning Carpets as well as the base area beginner terrain which goes by the trail names of Paddy's & Scooter slopes.

 On Weekends & over all Holidays 1st Timers SKI LESSONS start at any of the following times:

 9:30a | 10a | 10:30a | 11a | 12p | 1p or 2p (as needed).

 Midweek 1st timer packages start at 10:30a | 12:30 or 2p.

 NOTE: These 1st Timers Lessons for children 4-6 years of age will only go out at 10:30a and 2p.